 Iron Deficient Anemia

-Diagnosis of anemia usually starts with blood tests focusing on deficiencies in iron, vitamin B12, and folate levels.
-Other medical tests (liver, thyroid etc.) may also be necessary.
+Diagnosis of anemia usually starts with blood tests that measure levels of iron, B12 and Folate (folic acid or vitamin M, B9 or Bc).
+Liver, thyroid and other tests may also be necessary.

 Treatment for anemia

-Medical treatments: iron supplements combined with B12 and folate may be recommended.
+Medical treatments: iron supplements, with B12 and folate may be recommended.
 Iron supplements should be taken with vitamin C as this helps with absorption.
-Avoid taking these with calcium supplements or calcium rich foods, as calcium may disrupt iron absorption.
-If oral iron does not work, then intravenous iron may by prescribed.
-Side effects of oral iron can include diarrhea, constipation and abdominal pain, heartburn, blackened stools, and feeling ill (2).
+Avoid taking calcium supplements or with calcium rich foods as calcium may disrupt iron absorption.
+If oral iron does not work then intravenous iron may by prescribed.
+Side effects of oral iron can include diarrhea, constipation and abdominal pain, heartburn, blackened stools and feeling ill.
 Take iron with food if possible.

 Once your iron levels return to normal your doctor may recommend you stop taking the supplements after another three months have passed.

 Non-medical treatments: revolve around dietary changes.
-Try to get more protein rich foods.
-Good sources are: fish, eggs, meat, (red and white); vegetarian sources include brown rice, nus and seeds, pulses (beans and legumes), dried fruit, and iron-fortified bread and cereals, and dark green, leafy, vegetables (2).
+Try to get more protean rich foods.
+Good sources are: fish, eggs, meat, (red and white).
+Vegetarian sources include brown rice, nuts and seeds, pulses (beans and legumes) dried fruit, iron-fortified bread and cereals and dark green, leafy, vegetables.

-Try to combine these foods with vitamin C rich foods or supplements as to increases iron absorption.
+Try to combine vitamin C rich foods or supplements with iron, as it increases absorption.

-Avoid taking iron with the following as it reduces absorption: tea or coffee, antacids or proton pump inhibitors (PPIs), wholegrain cereals that have phytic acid (as this stops the absorption of iron from other sources), calcium rich foods or supplements (2).
+Avoid taking iron with the following as it reduces absorption: tea or coffee, antacids or proton pump inhibitors (PPIs), wholegrain cereals that have phytic acid as this stops the absorption of iron from other sources, calcium rich foods or supplements.

 PLEASE NOTE THIS BLOG IS FOR INFORMATIONAL PURPOSES ONLY.
-CONTACT A QUALIFED HEALTHCARE PROVIDER.
+IF YOU HAVE A MEDICAL ISSUE PLEASE CONTACT A QUALIFED HEALTHCARE PROVIDER.